ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-01-18-kubernetes-deployments.md

 (With the gift of hindsight, this statement has already hinted the idea of Deployments.)

-I think the main reason why a Pod is a poor starting point in learning Kubernetes is because **it does not provide an "actionable" mapping of what I already know and what I'm trying to learn.** Even if I now know that a Pod is a basic unit and it maps to a container, it is not actionable enough that I can
+I think the main reason why Pods are a poor starting point in learning Kubernetes is because **it does not provide an "actionable" mapping of what I already know and what I'm trying to learn.** Even if I now know that a Pod is a basic unit and it maps to a container, it is not actionable enough that I can